andybalholm/redwood/README.md

 In this example, requests coming from 192.168.1.66 would be automatically authenticated as `joe_pc`, and requests coming from 192.168.1.87 would be authenticated as `fred_pc`.

+See the Log Files section above for logging of Authentication events.

 SSLBump
 =======